grossmanm/terrier_assesment/README.md

 * Ability to import and delete table data with the ``` Import Data ``` and ``` Delete Data ``` buttons
 * Popup capability to display technician down-times

+# Note
+I tried to set up docker for this project but wasn't able to get the timings correct, I think it has something to do with sqlite3 and defaulting to GMT instead of CST when time values are stored